FuriousGeorgeVII/galada/_posts/2019-02-23-work-experience.markdown

 ---
 B Mee Allied Health

+"Consultation with Client about arrangements for Gym/Offices for Allied Health Business that staffs Exercise Physiologists and Dietitians."

 Drafting Provisional Plans for Costing

 - Viewed Client's potential new office space and took initial reference photos and measurements.